As 2018 begins…

 On Sunday, February 26, 2017, I attended the Polish premiere of Kontrabanda (Too Many Cooks) at Teatr Komedia in Warsaw, Poland.
 The opening was a huge success, with many curtain calls and rave reviews.

-Well, it’s official–our fourth play, Jack of Diamonds, has been published by Samuel French, Inc. of New York.
-We’re four for four with them so far!
-Above is a shot from the premiere production of the play which took place at Theatre Aquarius in Hamilton, Ontario, on October 30, 2015.
+Here’s a shot from the premiere production of our fourth play, Jack of Diamonds, available through Samuel French, Inc. of New York.
+The premiere took place at Theatre Aquarius in Hamilton, Ontario, on October 30, 2015.
 Featured in the photograph are Ian D. Clark, Mary Long, Valerie Boyle and Wendy Thatcher.
 To see what the Hamilton Spectator thought of the show, click here.

 Here’s a shot of me with the cast of the first Polish-language production of Interes Zycia (Who’s Under Where?) at the Teatr Komedia in Warsaw, Poland.
 It opened in March of 2016 and is currently enjoying a very successful–and open-ended–run.
-Along with Kontrabanda (Too Many Cooks), Teatr Komedia is now running two of our plays in rep.
+Along with Kontrabanda (Too Many Cooks), Teatr Komedia is now running two of our plays as part of their repertoire.

 In the fall of 2015, for the first time, I found myself performing in something I’d written myself.
 Along with CBC’s Tom Allen, I put together a couple of short plays for the Toronto Symphony Orchestra, both of which were performed during the interval of two of the programmes they were presenting at Roy Thompson Hall as part of their Decades Festival.
 The first piece was called Debussy: At Sea, for which I was joined by the redoubtable Ivan Sherry.
 It was a short play consisting of two scenes (one a brief curtain-raiser performed on the TSO stage immediately prior to their performance of Debussy’s La Mer, and a second, longer scene that took place in the lobby during the interval) about Debussy and how he came to create this famous piece.
 Then on November 11th and 14th, in conjunction with the TSO’s performance of Mahler’s Symphony #4, Ivan and I did a second piece, The Talking Cure – a dramatization of the famous meeting between Mahler and Sigmund Freud in the spring of 1910.